DanielGoncalves666/Kirchner-Model/readme.md

 Kirchner model constants and options:

+      --allow-diagonal-movements   Allows pedestrian to move to its diagonal neighbors.
+By default they only move horizontally and vertically.
       --alpha=ALPHA          The probability that a particle in the dynamic floor field will undergo diffusion.
 Value must be between 0 and 1, both inclusive.
 Defaults to 0.5.